 Since you will be living together on our farm there will be a good chance for you to ask about whatever you are wondering about.
 And we will try to answer!
 Our English is rather good and we will love to teach you what we know.
 You will learn about how to run a kennel, how to train the dogs and what is so special about the Alaskan Husky.
 If you are interested you can also learn how to milk cows and help out with the daily tasks in the barn.
 Here you also have a great opportunity to experience some beautiful nature, as the valley is perfect for hiking.
 In summer we have the midnight sun, in winter we have northern light!

 **First of all we want someone that have some sort of relevant experience.
 Either with working in cold temperatures, dogsledding, farm tasks or carpentry **

 There is always a lot to do on a farm like this.

 We need someone to do the daily routines in the kennel.
 The daily routines in the kennel is to see that every dog gets water, preparing food and feeding, training, scooping poop, cleaning the dog yard, cuddling, walking and playing with puppies.
 In addition to this we sometimes need to clean and fix doghouses, brush the dogs, build new doghouses, fix fences (that goes for the cow fences as well), and so on!

 There is also a lot to maintain in the barn and around the farm.
 Fencing, cleaning, fixing broken stuff is some of the tasks you could be given.

 If you want to apply, some of these qualities are what we are looking for (you should be able to have at least 7 of these):

-- Experience with working on a farm or kennel (bigger group of dogs).
+- Experience with helping on a farm or kennel (bigger group of dogs).

-- Motivated to work hard and get your hands dirty
+- Motivated to help and get your hands dirty

 - In good physical shape and good health.